OSDVF/deshader/README.md

 This repository also contains third-party software, which is licensed under their respective licenses.
 See [NOTICES](NOTICES.md) for more information.

 If Deshader saved some of your time, you can leave a comment in the [discussions](https://github.com/OSDVF/deshader/discussions) or [star](https://github.com/OSDVF/deshader/star) the repo.

+And promise me you won't use the time saved by using Deshader to do more work, but to do more living instead.